 The statutory qualifications for appointment are set out in the Judges Act, the Federal Courts Act and Tax Court of Canada Act.
 Generally, they require ten (10) years at the bar of a province or territory, or a combination of ten (10) years at the bar and in the subsequent exercise of powers and duties of a judicial nature on a full time basis in a position held pursuant to a law of Canada or of a province or territory.
 Appointments to a provincial superior court are made only from members of the bar of that province, as required by the Constitution Act, 1867.
 Appointments to the superior courts of the three territories are open to all persons who meet the qualifications for appointment within their own province or territory.

-Upon determining that a candidate meets the threshold constitutional and statutory criteria for a federal judicial appointment, the Executive Director, Judicial Appointments will forward the candidate's file to the appropriate committee for assessment (lawyers) or for comment (provincial or territorial court judges - see below).
+Upon determining that a candidate meets the threshold constitutional and statutory criteria for a federal judicial appointment, the Executive Director, Judicial Appointments will forward the candidate's file to the appropriate committee for assessment.
 This file also includes the law society report concerning the candidate’s current or past standing.

 3. PROVINCIAL AND TERRITORIAL COURT JUDGES

 Provincial or territorial court judges who wish to be candidates must also apply by completing the Questionnaire.
 There is no distinct Questionnaire for provincial or territorial court judges.
 These candidates will be assessed by the advisory committees, and will be categorized as "highly recommended", "recommended" or "unable to recommend".
 The categorization and assessment report are confidential and provided to the Minister and/or his or her delegate only.

 Provincial and territorial court judges are notified of the date they were assessed by the committee, and assessments are valid for a period of two (2) years from that date.
 During that time, "highly recommended" and "recommended" candidates will remain on the list for judicial appointment by the Government.